rcolyer/runvenv/README.md

 With the above script marked as an executable file, a Unix-like system will execute "`/usr/bin/env -S runvenv myscriptenv testscript.py`".
 Then runvenv will look in its search path for the environment named `myscriptenv`, find the python executable within that environment, and execute `testscript.py` with it.
 Preferencing the usage of `/usr/bin/env` to call runvenv allows the same shebang line to work identically across platforms, and both with and without root access for installing runvenv, requiring only a common environment name.
 For single system tools, the direct path location of runvenv can be placed on the shebang line.

+Because running python directly picks up how python was invoked and not where an environment was created, this can cause cross-linked dependencies to quietly arise in environments with `python -m pip` usage that have symlinks in the path.
+To help with managing a clean invocation of pip that corresponds to the single defitional path that an environment was created with, this tool also provides a `runpip myenvironment` which can be used to reliably invoke pip.

 ## Search path

 When invoked, runvenv will look for venv or conda python environments with the given name in the following order, silently skipping over options which do not exist: